 How often should you use Vaseline?

 Again, this will depend on what you are using it for.
-If you are using it as a moisturizer, know that it offers a false feeling, as it doesnt allow any more moisture into the skin, which can keep it dry, even though it may have an immediate soothing effect.
+If you are using it as a moisturizer, know that it offers a false feeling, as it doesn’t allow any more moisture into the skin, which keeps it dry, even though it may have an immediate soothing effect.

 Can the life span of petroleum jelly be extended?

-Yes, the life span of petroleum jelly can be extended by using a clean instrument to apply it and by storing it in a cool, dry place.
+Yes, the life span of petroleum jelly can be extended by using a clean instrument when you apply it and by storing it in a cool, dry place.

 Safety concerns of using petroleum jelly

-While you have likely heard all about the uses and advantages of Vaseline, there might be a dark side the sticky substance.
-Before we go into it, this is a disclaimer: there is no conclusive evidence, but there is a lot of suggestive data that is imporant to consider.
+While you have likely heard all about the uses and advantages of Vaseline, there might be a dark side to the sticky substance.
+Before we go into it, this is a disclaimer: there is no conclusive evidence that suggests it is harmful to use, but there is a lot of suggestive data that is important to consider.

 What studies and websites are saying